Rapid Bus: Limited-stop service

 Three routes has been chosen by Rapid KL for the limited stop trial service on 15 February 2021 until 1 April 2021.
 The service, parallel to the existing route, skips some stops along the way and only stops at major stops with high riderships.
 Until the end of trial, Rapid KL has decided to discontinue the service due to confusion with passengers and bus shortage.

 Bas Wanita – Bus for ladies only

 In early December 2010, RapidKL introduced the very first 'Bas Wanita services in Malaysia, a bus that serve exclusively for ladies passengers only during morning and evening rush hours.
 Like the KTM Komuter's Ladies Coach, this service is intended to avoid sexual harassment on the fully loaded normal buses during rush hours.
-7 routes were put on trial with addition 8 routes after successful trial, with addition of letter prefix 'W' at the end of route number to distinguish with normal services (e.g. U6W, U80W).
+7 routes were put on trial with addition 8 routes after successful trial, with addition of a letter suffix 'W' at the end of route number to distinguish with normal services (e.g. U6W, U80W).
 Special stickers and signage were placed to make the services more visible.
 These services were proved to be successful, but they were later discontinued due to a shortage of buses.